Allgemeine Geschäftsbedingungen (AGB)

 (4) Gerichtsstand für alle sich aus diesem oder im Zusammenhang mit diesem Vertrag ergebenden Streitigkeiten ist Köln.

-§ 1 Object of the Contract
+§ 1 Subject matter of the contract

 Evy Solutions